Box Hill Circular via Betchworth walk

 2. For the suggested route, therefore, carry on along the NDW from the junction with the quarry track, soon going down a short slope.
 Go out through a metal kissing gate and keep ahead on a lane past a row of cottages.
 The lane curves right, merges with another one from the left (The Coombe) and comes out onto the B2032 (Station Road).

-3. Turn right onto the footway beside the main road (leaving the NDW, which turns left).
+3. Turn right onto the footway beside the main road (leaving the NDW & PW, which turn left).
 Follow this fenced path for 300m, gradually climbing above the road.
 Eventually it drops down to cross the business park access road in front of a level crossing, with the two platforms of Betchworth station (on the Redhill–Guildford line) on the right.

 4. Go over the tracks and also cross the road carefully (away from the station building) to take an inconspicuous path adjacent to the level crossing.
 Go up a few steps in the bank and follow this footpath round to the left, with the railway behind a chainlink fence and a belt of trees on your right.